mdrasmus/compbio/spidir/README.txt

 =============================================================================
 INSTALL

+NOTE: Makefile is installation will work best on UNIX or CYGWIN.

-To compile SPIDIR use the Makefile.
+To compile the SPIDIR stand-alone program use the Makefile.

     make spidir